Josh99A/Group-C-Simulation-project/README.md

 * Step 5: Create a virtual Environment
 * Step 6: Activate the virtual environment
 * Step 7: Type pip install -r requirements.txt in the terminal
+* Step 8: run the command flask --app Simulation init-db to initialise the database
-* Step 8: use the command flask --app run Simulation --debug to run the development server.
+* Step 9: use the command flask --app Simulation run --debug  to run the development server.

 ## Programs Simulated
 ### Operating Sytem CPU schduling algorithms